aSetback/GoodBot/README.md

 +rules RulesName
   Have the bot display rules with the name of "RulesName"

++setcolor #hexCode
+  Set the color of the sidebar of the embed

++setdate Date
+  Sets the date of the raid

 +setdescription New description
   Alter the raid description in the embed

++setleader Leader
+  Sets the raid leader of the raid

 +settime Time
   Set the time for the raid start

-+setcolor #hexCode
-  Set the color of the sidebar of the embed

 +settitle New title
   Alter the raid title in the embed